Connect with others who understand.

 Leukemia treatments can often cause insomnia as a side effect.
 Studies have shown that approximately half of people undergoing cancer treatments experience sleep difficulties.
 Chemotherapy medications can cause fatigue and insomnia.
 As one member shared, “I’m home on medical leave because my sleep from chemo is awful.”

-Talk to your doctor about any side effects you may be experiencing.
-Your doctor may be able to adjust your treatment, prescribe other medication, or offer other approaches that can help.
+Talk to your doctor about your side effects.
+They may be able to adjust your treatment, prescribe other medication, or offer other approaches that can help.

 Get Support

-Reach out to caregivers, family members, or any loved one you trust for support when dealing with sleep issues related to leukemia.
-Communicate openly with your cancer care team about how much insomnia is impacting your quality of life.
+Reach out to caregivers, family members, or any loved one you trust for support when managing sleep issues related to leukemia.

-You can also find support on MyLeukemiaTeam, the social network for people with leukemia and their loved ones.
-More than 11,000 members come together to ask questions, give advice, and share their experiences with others who understand life with leukemia.
+On MyLeukemiaTeam, the social network for people with leukemia and their loved ones, more than 19,000 members come together to ask questions, give advice, and share their experiences with others who understand life with leukemia.

 Do you have trouble sleeping?
 Have you found techniques to get a good night’s rest?
-Share your insights in the comments below or by posting on MyLeukemiaTeam.
+Share your insights in the comments below or by posting on your Activities page.

 All updates must be accompanied by text or a picture.